Cranes and Rigging

 - Representation of a client in litigation involving a land-based crane used in deep marine technology.
 The crane was used to unload equipment from ship to shore.
 During the course of operation, the crane shocked the load causing a strap to break and resulting in injuries.
 At trial, multiple crane and rigging experts were utilized.

 - Representation of an offshore drilling contractor in a case involving defects in a crane used on an offshore platform.

 - Representation of an operator of high-line trucks in various claims of injured workers and in contract disputes.

 - Representation of a large equipment company in litigation involving contractual matter involving the repair of an industrial crane.

 - Representation of an offshore energy client in a case where a lift was rigged improperly, shifted, and hit an employee.
 The accident paralyzed the employee.
-As a result of this incident, Kean Miller LLP represented the client in suits by nine different companies based on the contracts that the client for defense and indemnity.
+As a result of this incident, we represented the client in suits by nine different companies based on the contracts that the client for defense and indemnity.
 The case also involved Louisiana Anti-Indemnity Act issues.